RedisLabs/redislabs-docs/content/stack/stack-quickstart.md

 categories: ["Modules"]
 aliases: /modules/modules-quickstart/
 ---
-To quickly set up a database with Redis Stack capabilities, you can sign up for a free [Redis Enterprise Cloud](https://app.redislabs.com/#/sign-up) subscription and create a Redis Stack database.
+To quickly set up a database with Redis Stack features, you can sign up for a free [Redis Enterprise Cloud](https://app.redislabs.com/#/sign-up) subscription and create a Redis Stack database.

 Alternatively, you can use one of these methods: